MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Human factors affecting the most prevalent threats

 A \textit{lack of knowledge} on malware can lead to a higher victimization~\cite{Mott2024Ransomware}.
 Computer expertise alone is not enough to protect against malware; for example, even figures such as software developers have been shown to be more at risk compared to other categories of users~\cite{ovelgonne2017understanding}.
 In particular, \textit{overconfidence} in one's security skills (which might be caused by a higher general computer knowledge) has been shown to lead to more risky behavior in malware downloads \cite{levesque2018technological}.

-\paragraph{Emotional factors.} Regarding the emotional dimension, fear is a major driver for malware downloads; this is the case of scareware, whose intent is to frighten users with fake pop-up warnings or loud sounds~\cite{Abraham2010Overview}.
+\paragraph{Affective factors} Regarding the affective dimension, fear is a major driver for malware downloads; this is the case of scareware, whose intent is to frighten users with fake pop-up warnings or loud sounds~\cite{Abraham2010Overview}.

 \paragraph{Behavioral factors.} Among behavioral factors, \textit{impulsive behavior} can decrease brain activity in users when dealing with malware warnings, possibly increasing their susceptibility to dangerous software~\cite{Neupane2016Neural}.
-Moreover, a higher amount of time spent online on social networks or banking applications (\textit{internet usage}) can increase susceptibility to malware downloads~\cite {levesque2018technological, Reyns2015Routine, Ngo2020Victimization}.
+Moreover, a higher amount of time spent online on social networks or banking applications (\textit{internet usage}) can increase susceptibility to malware downloads~\cite{levesque2018technological, Reyns2015Routine, Ngo2020Victimization}.

 \paragraph{Organizational and social factors.}

 A \textit{lack of communication} between security specialists and employees is also a critical factor that can influence users' susceptibility to malware \cite{Yamagishi2025Collaborative}.
 A proper communication between previous victims of malware and other employees can also be a factor in decreasing susceptibility \cite{Mott2024Ransomware}.